madushan-sooriyarathne/ecommerce-app-react/README.md

 - Implement responsive design to support mobile & tablet devices.
 - Create an admin panel to do basic admin works (Add, delete, update products, Manage users, Get Insights)
+- Resize the profile image when user upload a new image.
+- Optimize overall images in Website.
+- Refactor redux to use hooks (although almost every component is a functional component in this project I used HOC to connect component to redux state)
+- More Error handling on sign-up process.
+(Ex: Link multiple providers to a user when they share same email)
+- Find a way to dispatch redux actions with a time-out and refactor notification system.
 - Code documentation / Comments.
-- Some series code refactoring.
+- Some serious code refactoring.

-###Run this in your local machine
+### Run this in your local machine

 1. clone the repo